 As with most newer Brooks models, these are covered in engineered mesh for breathability and support.
 The upper has 3D Fit Print Technology attached to the mesh top for a better overall fit for the shoe as well.

-The 10mm heel-to-toe drop is fairly standard for this type of shoe, but when coupled with the cushion and the nearly custom fit of these shoes, you will not be disappointed when you strap on a pair and head out for your first trial run.
+The 10mm heel-to-toe drop is fairly standard for this type of shoe.
+Coupled with the cushion and the nearly custom fit, you will not be disappointed when you strap on a pair and head out for your first trial run.

 - Full-length midsole cushion